Wacom-Developer/personal-knowledge-library/README.md

 ![Tenant concept](https://github.com/Wacom-Developer/personal-knowledge-library/blob/main/assets/tenant-concept.png)

 In general, a tenant with their users, groups, and entities are logically separated.
-Physically the entities are store in the same instance of the Wacom Personal Knowledge (WPK) backend database system.
+Physically the entities are store in the same instance of the Wacom Private Knowledge (WPK) backend database system.

 The user management is rather limited, each organisation must provide their own authentication service and user management.
 The backend only has a reference of the user (*“shadow user”*) by an **external user id**.